 More festive market snaps.

-This year, Aachen’s Christmas market opened on November 18th and will remain open until December 23rd.
+This year, Aachen’s Christmas market opens on November 24th and will remain open until December 23rd.
 It is located in the Old Town around the Aachen Cathedral and Rathaus (city hall).
 It opens at 11:00 every morning, and if you would like to have the opportunity to slowly saunter around admire the market without hustle and bustle of hundreds of market goers, I recommend arriving at the market right before opening time.

 For more detailed information about Aachen’s Christmas Market location and operating hours (including a couple of exceptions to the time listed above), please visit Aachen’s Tourist Services page by clicking here.

-The Market in front of the Rathaus
+The Market in front of the Rathaus.

 First and foremost, when in Aachen, don’t forget to take a few minutes to admire and go inside the Cathedral.
-Aachen’s catherdral is Northern Europe’s oldest cathedral.
+Aachen’s cathedral is Northern Europe’s oldest cathedral.
 It was build under Charlemagne’s orders and became his burial place after his death.
 It’s also where the coronation of many German kings and queens took place during the middle ages.

 The ceiling just through the main entrance.
 I don’t know how many minutes I spent staring at it in awe.

-The marketsquare-side of the City Hall includes statues of 50 kings.
+The market square side of the City Hall includes statues of 50 kings.